tc39/notes/es9/2018-03/mar-21.md

 - [proposal](https://github.com/bmeck/proposal-hashbang)

 BFS: Basically you can have the first line being single line comment, it's not available in function body.
-We could allow eval but i'm not sure about that, I just wanted to bring it up because people could have opinions on that?
+We could allow `eval` but i'm not sure about that, I just wanted to bring it up because people could have opinions on that?

-KG: If we went for it with the class field proposal as it currently stands, it wouldn't actually be a problem to have `#.a`  in eval it might conflict but i'm not sure if this is an issue
+KG: If we went for it with the class field proposal as it currently stands, it wouldn't actually be a problem to have `#.a`  in `eval` it might conflict but i'm not sure if this is an issue

 BFS: Are we allowing private access state within `eval`?
 We don't have a valid production plan within hash.

-DE: In Joshua's smart pipeline proposal he uses hash as a placeholder. and place holder means partial application in this case.
-His proposal doesn't specifically permit this, but if we allow the placeholder to be used in the eval.
+DE: In Joshua's smart pipeline proposal he uses hash as a placeholder.
+And place holder means partial application in this case.
+His proposal doesn't specifically permit this, but if we allow the placeholder to be used in the `eval`.
 You could have `x |> eval("#!")`, it would be a different interpretation of the same syntax.
 (Note: DE got this backwards during the meeting, #! vs !#)

 BFS: to my knowledge all placeholder syntax should be static.

 DE: we should treat the placeholder like yield.

-DE: I’m not arguing that we should allow the placeholder in eval.
-It doesn't inherit the same placeholder syntax, I also argued the same thing for private field's that they are not accessible from eval.
-However, we ended up permitting private field access in eval.
+DE: I’m not arguing that we should allow the placeholder in `eval`.
+It doesn't inherit the same placeholder syntax, I also argued the same thing for private field's that they are not accessible from `eval`.
+However, we ended up permitting private field access in `eval`.

 WH: There's enough noise (side conversations) that I can't hear you

 DE: let me write the example on the board one moment

 BFS: there's some concern with the other proposal we're going to talk about that.
-If we allow #! in eval there might be some confusing with ???, or also I tried to prevent private state, also using the hash, from being used in eval. because eval is a string my arguement is that we can't use it there because we cannot statically determine if it exists.
+If we allow #! in `eval` there might be some confusing with ???, or also I tried to prevent private state, also using the hash, from being used in `eval`. because `eval` is a string my arguement is that we can't use it there because we cannot statically determine if it exists.

 DE: Even though this is my intuition also, we should consider the applications here, since it falls outside of the applications we've seen before.

-MM: We have some parameterized productions in the grammer and then other things we get the context by saying that its allowed in the context .. ? does direct eval (we are only talking about direct eval here) does it ever inherit parser parameters from its context?
-Does direct eval ever (permit?) a context with this grammar?
+MM: We have some parameterized productions in the grammer and then other things we get the context by saying that its allowed in the context .. ? does direct `eval` (we are only talking about direct `eval` here) does it ever inherit parser parameters from its context?
+Does direct `eval` ever (permit?) a context with this grammar?

 DE: There's just a lot of ways we can specify this kind of things